LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Method

 \subsubsection{Global DWT Supervision}

 The global DWT loss enforces large-scale frequency consistency between rendered and ground-truth images, promoting structural stability across views.
-Each image is decomposed using a one-level Haar wavelet transform into four frequency subbands.
-The LL subband represents the LF approximation of the image and preserves its coarse global structure.
-The LH subband captures horizontal HF components corresponding to vertical edges.
-The HL subband captures vertical HF components corresponding to horizontal edges.
-The HH subband contains diagonal HF information that highlights fine, corner-like details.
+Each image is decomposed using a one-level Haar wavelet transform \mbox{~\cite{cotter2019pytorch_wavelets}} into four frequency subbands.
+The \text{LL} subband represents the LF approximation of the image and preserves its coarse global structure, the \text{LH} subband captures horizontal HF components corresponding to vertical edges, the \text{HL} subband captures vertical HF components corresponding to horizontal edges, and the \text{HH} subband contains diagonal HF information that highlights fine, corner-like details that are shown in Figure~\ref{fig:wavelet_subbands}.

-$I_{LL}$ captures coarse structural information and global illumination, $I_{LH}$ and $I_{HL}$ represent horizontal and vertical edge responses, and $I_{HH}$ encodes fine textures and noise.
-Fig.~\ref{fig:wavelet_subbands}.
-The global DWT loss Equation \ref{eq:global_dwt} term is defined as follows:
+The global DWT loss term (Equation \ref{eq:global_dwt}) is defined as follows:

 where $w_s$ denotes the frequency weight for each subband.
-To mitigate overfitting to unstable HF regions ~\cite{yang2023freenerf}, the HH component is included but assigned a weight near zero ($w_{HH} \!\approx\!
-0$).
-This formulation aligns global frequency structures between rendered and reference images, ensuring coherent reconstruction of both LF and mid-frequency content while suppressing noisy HF artifacts.
+To mitigate overfitting to unstable HF regions ~\cite{yang2023freenerf}, the HH component is included but assigned a weight near zero.
+In our implementation, the HH component is set to zero to avoid introducing unstable high-frequency noise in sparse-view settings \mbox{~\cite{nguyen2025dwtgs}} This formulation aligns global frequency structures between rendered and reference images, ensuring coherent reconstruction of both LF and mid-frequency content while suppressing noisy HF artifacts.